mesosphere/dcos-commons/docs/tutorial.md

 The SDK abstracts away task reconciliation with the Mesos master in the case of task failure.
 In the case of service failure, the SDK configures your scheduler to restart the task on the same node or, if the node has failed, restarts the task on a different node.
+The scheduler's persistent volume is reused on restart.
+A new persistent volume is created when a node fails.

+We should emphasize that the persistent volume is reused on a restart, and a new one is created when the node fails.

 ## Persistent volumes
 Schedulers must create persistent volumes that will